ItsmeBlackOps/Real-Estate-Valuation-Model/README.md

 ## Usage

-1. Open the `notebook.ipynb` file to explore the project code, including data preprocessing, model development, and evaluation.
+1. Open the `Real_Estate_Valuation_Model.ipynb` file to explore the project code, including data preprocessing, model development, and evaluation.
 2. Run `app.py` to deploy the model as a web application.
 3. Access the deployed application through the provided URL to make predictions on real estate property prices.
 4. Use `tests.py` to run tests on the deployed application and ensure its functionality.